 All teams get to put together a financial plan and hear what to keep in mind about the legal side of the business.

 April 28th at 16:00.@UT Delta Centre (Narva mnt 18, Tartu)

 Pitching is a good way to draw attention to your idea, attract investors and put yourself to the test.
 In addition, it helps to develop your public speaking skills, and a great pitch can bring success!
 As STARTER programme teams are soon going to pitch their ideas at Kaleidoskoop, it’s time to perfect the pitches!

 Why is this important?
 If you haven't practiced pitching out loud before, you don't know exactly how it feels.

 You will practice pitching with a natural voice and intonation, design a pitch, practice it and get feedback!

-We are inviting all early-stage student teams and startups to participate at students’ business ideas competition Kaleidoskoop!
-In the pre-selection round, best teams will be selected to compete in the finals.
-In the finals teams will compete for a lot of cool awards like money awards, tickets, special awards and more.
+We are inviting all early-stage student teams and startups to participate in students’ business ideas competition Kaleidoskoop!
+In the pre-selection round, the best teams will be selected to compete in the finals.
+In the finals, teams will compete for a lot of cool awards like money awards, tickets, special awards and more.